ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      From business planning and auditing to market positioning, we provide the tools and insights you need to scale your mission effectively.
+      From business planning to audits to market positioning, we provide the tools and insights you need to scale your mission effectively.
     actions:
       - label: Learn More